 It is a popular option, but as we said, marble sinks and countertops are not the most affordable of combinations.
 Opting for concrete to create the countertop and sink area is more affordable and easy to customise according to personal preference, both in relation to colour and size.
 If you’re on a budget, we suggest you take a look at our DIY guides.

 7. The siege over/of Kitchen islands

 One side says they’re a necessity for the millennial who values storage, the other – usually the older half – believe that it’s an obstruction, blocking off access, reducing valuable space, and causing nightmares when entertaining.

 Why?
 It is easy for a kitchen island to turn into a hub – both for people to gather around, and for a limitless range of items to be placed haphazardly on it, from utensils to purchased goods to bank statements.

 Whether you believe a kitchen island is the perfect answer to storage problems, or a magnet for mess, there’s no denying that the kitchen island is something a majority of millennials are adding to their kitchen.

-150 chemicals found in the home have been connected to allergies, birth defects, cancer, asthma, and psychological disorders.
+Before you call this pursuit frivolous, it is worth noticing that in studies conducted across Europe, 150 chemicals found in the home have been connected to allergies, birth defects, cancer, asthma, and psychological disorders.
 In Malta, we have the highest rate of people suffering from asthma amongst the Mediterranean countries and the European Union.